 Uses for Turmeric

-People often use turmeric for a targeted treatment by taking it as a supplement.
+People often use turmeric for targeted treatment by taking it as a supplement.
 To do this, it is best to take up to three grams (or 1 ½ teaspoons) daily.
 Turmeric has a bitter taste, so eating it plain may be unpalatable.
-Some great supplements to take to avoid the taste are turmeric curcumin and turmeric bioperine.
+Some great supplements to take to avoid the taste are Organifi's Daily Turmeric pills, turmeric curcumin, and turmeric bioperine.

 Turmeric can also be used as a supplement in the form of an extract, which provides a potent and concentrated serving for targeted support.

 The bright yellow color of turmeric spice is easily recognizable.
 When it is ground as a whole root, it looks more like ginger, with a slight orange tint.
 Using turmeric as a spice is an easy way to add flavor to your food while also getting the health benefits from this spice.

 While it does have a bitter flavor, it pairs well with certain foods, and is often used to make curry powder, which is popular in Indian food.
 This organic turmeric and this natural organic turmeric are popular options when using turmeric for cooking.